 We believe children and their families should have an input into setting the research priorities and agenda for health.
 There should be greater collaboration between research teams from small specialties to ensure that these groups are represented.
-There is a tendency for high profile conditions such as cancer to have disproportionately high funding, but it is important that conditions which are common to all children, and may cause distress such as tooth decay, are not overlooked.
+There is a tendency for high profile conditions such as cancer to have disproportionately high funding, but it is important that conditions which are common to all children, such as tooth decay, are not overlooked.